International Marketing Graduate Diploma

 - Meet the department’s academic admission requirements

-Prior to starting a diploma program, students are required to submit a graduate diploma application and an official transcript conferring a bachelor’s degree from a nationally accredited institution.
+Prior to starting a diploma program, students are required to submit a graduate diploma application and an official transcript conferring a bachelor’s degree from a regionally accredited institution (or the international equivalent).

 Students must complete the prerequisite requirement of MET AD 510 Mathematics for Management, or pass a waiver exam.
 Online students must complete ALEKS (an online math tutorial).